Follow Italianism

 Law under debate

-The central case involves a group of 12 Brazilians who are requesting recognition of Italian citizenship based on an ancestor born in 1876.
-The Bologna Court was the first to raise the issue, questioning whether automatic recognition for distant descendants — with no cultural, linguistic or territorial ties to Italy — is in accordance with constitutional principles.
+The central case involves a group of 12 Brazilians who are seeking recognition of Italian citizenship based on an ancestor born in 1876.
+The Bologna Court was the first to raise the issue, questioning whether automatic recognition for distant descendants—those with no cultural, linguistic, or territorial ties to Italy—is in accordance with constitutional principles.

 In an interview with the newspaper La Repubblica, the court's president, Pasquale Liccardo, said: “We have millions of descendants of Italians abroad who could apply for citizenship, impacting the definition of people and citizenship as provided for in the Constitution.”